melli79/mathGames/Readme.md

 ## Hamming distance
-The Hamming or editing distance between to character sequences is the number of characters we have to change in one sequence to transform it into the other sequence.
+The Hamming or editing distance between 2 character sequences is the number of characters we have to change in one sequence to transform it into the other sequence.

 Example 1: Between "abcdefg" and "abbdeeg" it is 2: 'c'->'b' and 'f'->'e' (replace)

-Example 2: Between "Hallo" and "Hell" it is 2: 'a'->'e', 'o'->'' (delete) Example 3: Between "aloa" and "Hallo" it is 3: (0)''->'H', (2)''->'l', (4)'a'->'' (add and delete)
+Example 2: Between "Hallo" and "Hell" it is 2: 'a'->'e', 'o'->'' (delete)

+Example 3: Between "aloa" and "Hallo" it is 3: (0)''->'H', (2)''->'l', (4)'a'->'' (add and delete)

 Given two strings, determine their Hamming distance!